Adyen: A Leading International Payment Platform (OTCMKTS:ADYYF)

 While we do not have the data on Stripe, Adyen is a far more interesting business than Square in our view and is also a faster-growing one.
 Square and Adyen both have a similar level of market cap at ~$35 billion, though Adyen's 2019 TPV was at least twice as much as Square's $106.2 billion.

 Taking the leading international presence and also the fact that it has a similar POS business like Square as well into account, we think that Adyen's 12x P/S is justified.
-Square, currently, trades at ~6.8x P/S. The launch of the card-issuing business will also put Ayden in the mobile/online wallet market map.
+Square, currently, trades at ~6.8x P/S. The launch of the card-issuing business will also put Adyen in the mobile/online wallet market map.
 Within the space, PayPal is the market leader in terms of volume with $712 billion of TPV.
 While PayPal's 9.5x P/S potentially reflects its market leadership, PayPal is also slightly more expensive than Adyen in terms of the P/TPV ratio.
 Given the $177 billion market cap, PayPal's P/TPV of 0.24x is almost twice that of Adyen.
 Considering all these factors, we feel that Adyen is fairly priced and, as such, presents an attractive buying opportunity today.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.